mockito/shipkit/docs/getting-strated.md

 ## Getting started

 Thank you for using Shipkit!
-For general information and the table of contents see: [README.md](README.md#Documentation)
+For general information and documentation index see: [README.md](README.md#documentation)

 Please help us with the documentation.
 Pull requests are very welcome!